 Hence, lenders are not going to be too thrilled about offering your business a business loan.
 This is because they genuinely have no clue if your small business will be able to repay the loan.
 But you are still, with good reason wondering how to fund a small business with poor credit.

-Unsecured Business Loans in a Recession: UCC Blanket Liens
+Unsecured Business Loans: UCC Blanket Liens

 As a result of this, lenders will typically obtain a UCC blanket lien in case they do give your company a loan.
 A UCC blanket lien is a notification which goes on your credit report.
 It says that the lender has an interest in all of your company’s assets until you repay the loan completely.
 Thus, there could be unfortunate consequences if you need to default.